 The lands that make up Ukraine’s modern territory are home to thousands of mysteries and the stories of hundreds of peoples, states and cultures.
-Over the centuries, heroic and dramatic plots have taken place here – the formation and destruction of civilizations, the intermingling and confrontations of nations, wars, revolutions, cultural decline and revival.
+In the history of Ukraine, heroic and dramatic plots have taken place here over the centuries – the formation and destruction of civilizations, the intermingling and confrontations of nations, wars, revolutions, cultural decline and revival.

 We learn from Herodotus that the Scythians, the ancient nomadic people, lived here a few centuries before Christ.
 They traded with Greeks and fought with Persians.
 Compatriots of the Greek father of history loved Ukraine’s Black Sea coast as well.
 When the brilliance of the ancient civilization dimmed, the Slavs entered the historic arena.
 Archaeological research shows that their ancestral homeland was the Ukrainian land.